MidStein/scripts/README.md

 ## directory-functions\.bash

 An extension of [tmux.bash](#tmuxbash).
-This file stores custom functions based on the directory that was passed to tmux.bash.
+This file stores custom functions based on the directory that has been passed to tmux.bash.

 ## dotfiles-symlinker\.bash